Site logo

 How Do Horses Show Affection

-Horses have their sweet ways of showing affection.
-They don’t wag tails or purr, but their gestures are just as heartwarming.
+Horses have unique and gentle ways of showing affection.
+They don’t wag their tails or purr, but their gestures are just as touching.

 Horses show emotions through nuzzling, licking, grooming, and nibling.
 They nicker, blow, and sigh to express feelings.
 Standing close, resting their head on you, mimicking actions, and following you are signs of affection.
 Playful behavior also indicates a happy and comfortable horse.